Preschool and kindergarten students Discover and Investigate God's (DIG) creation

 Reading

 Reading is the single most important skill that a child will learn in school.
 Our reading instruction begins in kindergarten and is built on a phonics-based approach.
 An understanding of phonics is the key that enables students to decode words.
 As decoding skills increase, the primary emphasis is on comprehension and vocabulary acquisition.
 Students are instructed in specific comprehension strategies in order to improve their understanding of any type of text.
-In grades K – 2 the reading instruction is individualized so that students are challenged to excel and progress to levels beyond their grade level.
-In grades 3 – 4 we use a literature-based approach as students grow in their comprehension and vocabulary through analysis of the literature.
+In grades K – 2, the reading instruction is personalized so that students are challenged to excel and progress to levels beyond their grade level.
+In grades 3 – 4, we use a literature-based approach as students grow in their comprehension and vocabulary through analysis of the literature.

 Grammar